Skip to Content

 How to know when houseplants aren’t getting enough water?

-One of the hardest things about caring for houseplants is knowing the perfect water requirements.
+Knowing the perfect water requirements is one of the hardest things about caring for houseplants.
 It is too easy to over-water them or let them run dry and different houseplants require specific care; therefore, you’re not alone if you find it difficult to muster.

 Here are helpful guidelines to assist in the best care for your houseplants and monitor if they’re getting enough water.